thoth-tech/SplashKit-Tutorial/Tutorials/splashkit-mario-game-tutorial/0-1-creating-the-game-loop.md

 First we have to create a loop which will not stop till quit is requested.
 Then in the game loop we will add the following functions: -

 + clear screen(), this function clear the screen, it takes color as the parameter.
-+ draw sprite(), this function draws the sprite on the screen, if the sprite added as the parameter already has x and y set, it will draw the spite at that location in the game.
++ draw sprite(), this function draws the sprite on the screen, if the sprite added as the parameter already has x and y set, it will draw the sprite at that location in the game.
 + refresh screen(), this function refreshes the screen with a target frame per second, it takes integer as a parameter.
 + update sprite(), this function updates the position and the details of the animation of the sprite, it's an overloaded function, but here we just pass in the sprite we want to update.
 + update sprite animation(), this updates the animation details of the sprite.
-+ process events(), this function allows splaskit to react to the user input such as key presses, mouse input.
++ process events(), this function allows splashkit to react to the user input such as key presses, mouse input.
 It needs to be called once in the game loop.

 Here is the cpp code snippet, the snippet just shows how to write the draw functions, the variable names and some functions may be different, this is just an example based on which you can
 draw your own sprites.
 The code files for this project are [here](https://github.com/kay-kaushik/splashkit-karioGame).